LL.M. Curriculum & Requirements

 Introduction to American Law

+This is a 2-credit required course.
 LL.M. students begin studies in August, a month before the first semester of law classes begins, with an intensive three-week Introduction to American Law course covering American civil and criminal procedure, constitutional law, basic legal research and writing skills, and other preparatory background.

 LL.M.-Specific Course Offerings

-Six courses and seminars are designed specifically to provide LL.M. students with the practical legal skills to become true global practitioners:
+Several courses and seminars are designed specifically to provide LL.M. students with the practical legal skills to become true global practitioners:

 - LL.M.
 Judicial Observation (pairs foreign lawyers with local judges, providing an opportunity for students to experience the American legal system firsthand)